georgeklangat/Barcode-Generator/README.md

 Contributing
 Feel free to fork this repository, make your changes, and submit a pull request.
 We welcome all contributions to improve this project.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.

-csharp
-Copy
-Edit

-You can copy and paste this into your `README.md` file.